-A Fire Policy is the intentions and direction of an organisation, in respect of fire safety as expressed by its top management.
+A Fire Policy is the intentions and direction of an organisation, in respect of fire safety.
 A Fire Risk Management Strategy is a document that defines an organisation’s fire risk management system, and method of implementing the overarching policy.
 As the bespoke building fire strategy evolves, we are well placed to ensure the evolution into a fire risk management strategy.

 As the principal authors of PAS 7: 2013 which has now transitioned to BS 9997:2019 – Fire Risk Management System Requirements, we are best placed to support you with your requirements.

 ATEX / DSEAR

 ATmosphères EXplosibles is a European Union directive that addresses the management of potentially explosive atmospheres in the workplace.
 The directive aims to protect workers from the risks associated with explosive atmospheres and to ensure the safety of equipment and systems used in such environments.